 Telling healthcare workers such as a doctor or nurse may be beneficial for good health care (e.g. prescribing the most appropriate medications).
 Health care workers, including dentists, are required to use standard infection control precautions for all situations and procedures that may involve exposure to blood or other bodily fluids, regardless of whether you have hepatitis or not.

 People living with hepatitis do not have to tell employers, unless you work in an environment that may put others at risk, such as healthcare.
 However, disclosure is not mandatory.
 Discrimination against people with hepatitis in the workplace is illegal.

 Managing the spread of hepatitis in the workplace

 Can I pass hepatitis B on to my children?

 All children born in New Zealand are given hepatitis B vaccinations (provided the parents consent).
 This protects them against any future exposure preventing them from being infected.
 Babies born to hepatitis B mothers are given HB immunoglobulin and hepatitis B vaccination at birth (within the first 12 hours).
 This gives up to 95 percent protection.

 For most people with chronic hepatitis B you will live a normal life, however approximately 25% of people will develop some form of liver disease and 15% of them will develop serious liver problems such as cirrhosis or liver cancer.
 By being proactive and managing this disease correctly the risks of developing serious liver disease are greatly reduced.

-Currently the Hepatitis Foundation of New Zealand is unable to provide Fibroscans for immigration purposes.
-If you require a Fibroscan for Immigration NZ, these can be requested by your GP or private specialist.
-Click here for a list of centres where you can get a FibroScan.
+Unfortunately we can’t provide fibroscans for immigration purposes.
+If you require one for Immigration NZ, these can be requested by your GP or private specialist.
+Click here for a list of centres where you can get a fibroscan.